erights/Orthogonal-Classes/README.md

 # Orthogonal Class Member Syntax
 Proposed EcmaScript Class Syntax clarifying orthogonal concerns
 ## Summary
-Various [distinct](https://tc39.github.io/proposal-class-public-fields/) [proposals](https://github.com/tc39/proposal-private-fields) suggest syntaxes and semantics for new [*ClassBody*](https://tc39.github.io/ecma262/#prod-ClassBody) elements.
+[Various](http://tc39.github.io/proposal-decorators/) [distinct](https://tc39.github.io/proposal-class-public-fields/) [proposals](https://github.com/tc39/proposal-private-fields) suggest syntax and semantics for new [*ClassBody*](https://tc39.github.io/ecma262/#prod-ClassBody) elements.
 However, up to now there has not been any guidance for choosing the syntax for new *ClassBody* extensions.
 This document presents a common syntactic model for *ClassBody* member elements.
 This model can be used to align syntatic design decisions in existing and future proposals.

 A "class member" is an object property or private field that is defined as part of a *ClassBody*.
 We define class members in terms of three orthogonal dimensions: